kekuchan/swarmbject/docs/std/ds/Array.md

 Returns: the array data as void*.

 ```
-/*In the IntDArray class:*/
+/*In the IntArray class:*/
 int[] grow(unsigned int elements){
-	return (int[])((std::ds::DArray*)this->grow(
+	return (int[])((std::ds::Array*)this->grow(
 		elements, setElements, newArray, deleteArray));
 }

 /*In some function:*/
-IntDArray array;
+IntArray array;
-array.push(2020);
+int[] years = array.create(1);
+years[0] = 2020;
-int[] years = array.grow(1);
+years = array.grow(1);
 years[1] = 2021;
 /*2020,2021*/
 ```

 ## "insert" member function:

 Inserts an element to the array.
-This requires shifting all the elements after it or creating a new array and copy all the elements due to the capacity, making the usage of the previous data member not valid.
+As it creates a new array and copy all the elements, usage of the previous data member is not valid.

 Parameters:
 * The index in the array to insert at.
 * A pointer to the element to insert.
 * The number of times to insert the element.
-* A pointer to a "void(void*, unsigned int, void*, unsigned int)" function used when the capacity is increased and when the elements are shifted to set any element of the given array data at the given index, to be a copy of an element of the given array data at the given index.
+* A pointer to a "void(void*, unsigned int, void*, unsigned int)" function used when the new array is created to set any element of the given new array data at the given index, to be a copy of an element of the given previous array data at the given index.
 * A pointer to a "void*(unsigned int)" function that returns a new array data of the given size.
 * A pointer to a "void(void*)" function that